Axel2293/MFRC522-linux/README.md

 This project is focused on bringign an interface to interact with the MFRC522 chip on a PICO-PI-IMX8M-MINI running on a Kirkstone Linux distro.

 ## Key implementation concepts
-For this implementation the objective is to use the linux API to interact through the SPI protocol using the "linux/spi/spidev.h" interface.
+For this implementation, the objective is to use the Linux API to interact through the SPI protocol using the "linux/spi/spidev.h" interface.
+Also, the gpio pins are managed through the gpiod.h interface, which makes it simpler than using the "linux/gpio.h" interface.

 ## Pin layout
 Connected to the expansion IO on the board.